BanisharifM/GNN_4_IO_5/README.md

-"""
-README for GNN4_IO_4

-A Graph Neural Network approach for I/O performance prediction, combining TabGNN with IODiagnose methods.
-"""

 # GNN4_IO_4

 This project implements a Graph Neural Network (GNN) approach for I/O performance prediction by combining the TabGNN approach with IODiagnose methods.
 The implementation constructs multiplex graphs based on important I/O counter features and integrates GNN embeddings with traditional tabular models to improve prediction performance.